-I teach graduate courses that provide an introduction to dynamic (simulation) modeling for public health.
-These courses provide a basic hands-on introduction to the theory and practice of Agent-Based and System Dynamics modeling in the context of health issues, including for Agent-Based modeling and System Dynamics modeling.
+I teach a graduate course that provides an introduction to dynamic (simulation) modeling for public health (CMPT 858).
+This course provides a basic hands-on introduction to the theory and practice of Agent-Based and System Dynamics modeling in the context of health issues.
+Two versions of this course are available, one focusing on Agent-Based modeling and the other on System Dynamics modeling.
 Screencasts and presentations from the lectures & tutorials of this class are available below.
 I hope that this material will be of value for those seeking to learn more about simulation modeling.

-I have also taught a variety of smaller, discrete tutorial-style sessions related to modeling for Public Health.
+I have also taught a variety of smaller, tutorial-style courses related to modeling for Public Health.
 These sessions are taught using Vensim and AnyLogic software.

 I further teach undergraduate courses in Software Project Management (CMPT 371) and co-located undergraduate & graduate courses on Advanced Software Engineering (CMPT 470 & CMPT 816).